safinsingh/wxx/posts/why-typescript.md

     // ... omitted (stack trace)
 ```

 Oh no!
 Our code exited prematurely in the middle of "some action"!
-This is because the error occurred at _runtime_, and because JavaScript is an _interpreted_ language, it exited in the middle of our script.
+This is because the error occurred at _runtime_, so it exited in the middle of our script.
 Now, let's write the same thing in TypeScript and attempt to compile it:

 ```typescript
 const someNumber = 1